What is API Security?

 What are the Most Common API Misconfiguration Errors?

-API misconfigurations can lead to serious security vulnerabilities and system compromises.
-Understanding and addressing these common errors is crucial for maintaining robust API security.
+API misconfigurations can cause serious security vulnerabilities and system compromises.
+Understanding and addressing these common errors is important for maintaining robust API security.
 Here are the most frequent misconfiguration issues organizations encounter:

 1. Insecure Default Configurations

-APIs often ship with default settings that prioritize ease of use over security.
+APIs usually ship with default settings that favor convenience over security.
 These settings may include default credentials

 (e.g., "admin/admin") or permissive configurations that they document widely and, therefore, attackers can easily exploit.